 - Section 5: Conclusion & Credits

-R.O.B. has a unique and interesting moveset that makes him stand out in the amiibo metagame.
-He has good special moves, including two projectiles that can help him close the gap between opponents.
-His tilts are decently fast and quite strong, and his recovery is simply excellent.
+R.O.B. has an interesting skill set that makes him stand out in the amiibo metagame.
+He has a solid set of special moves, including two projectiles that can help him close the gap between opponents.
+R.O.B. also has helpful tilts and an excellent recovery.

-R.O.B. certainly does stand out in the amiibo metagame – but that’s mostly due to how difficult he is to train.
-Many of his attacks are slow, to the point where he can’t react fast enough if an opponent is attacking directly in front of him.
-R.O.B.’s AI may also spam down smash and/or neutral aerial.
-The AI also won’t use the default Gyro properly – it charges the Gyro but will never fire it.
-It may also recover above the ledge and leave itself vulnerable.
+R.O.B. certainly stands out in the amiibo metagame – but the real reason for this is due to how immensely difficult he is to train.
+Most of his moveset is slow to the point where he cannot react fast enough in close-ranged combat.
+R.O.B.’s AI also tends to overuse its down smash and neutral aerial.
+Furthermore, it cannot properly use its Gyro – it will charge it to its maximum, but will never fire it.

-R.O.B. is held back very much by his AI and slow attacks.
-That said, it’s definitely possible to train a great R.O.B. amiibo, but it’s going to be a frustrating task.
+R.O.B. is very much restricted by his poor AI and slow attacks.
+That being said, it’s definitely possible to train a capable R.O.B. amiibo – just expect it to be a frustrating task.

 R.O.B. – Recommended Stats & Bonuses